cero-absoluto/vozciudadana/README.md

 🗳️ Voice Protest
 Verified, pseudonymous and uncensored citizen protest platform.
 > *"A street protest measures who can be there that day.
-We measure real support — with mathematical guarantees that each adhesion is a real person from the right country."*
+We measure real support — using technical safeguards designed to verify that each adhesion comes from a unique participant connected to the relevant community."*
 ![Live App](https://img.shields.io/badge/Live%20App-cero--absoluto.github.io-4CFFA4?style=flat-square)
 ![License: AGPL v3](https://img.shields.io/badge/License-AGPL%20v3-blue?style=flat-square)
 ![API](https://img.shields.io/badge/Public%20API-Open%20Data-orange?style=flat-square)
 ---
 What is Voice Protest?
-Voice Protest is a civic tech platform that allows citizens to adhere to verified protest events with full identity protection.
+Voice Protest is a civic tech platform that allows citizens to adhere to verified protest events with privacy-preserving verification.
 It is not a petition platform — it only accepts formal complaints about public abuse (corruption, nepotism, negligence, repression) directed at institutions with public funds or mandate.
 Every adhesion is:
+Pseudonymous — phone numbers are processed only for verification and are not stored after being transformed into an irreversible HMAC-SHA256 identifier.
-Anonymous — phone number is SHA-256 hashed locally before leaving the device Verified — real phone number via SMS OTP (one number = one adhesion) Geographically validated — SIM prefix + IP + optional GPS Publicly auditable — all counts are transparent and open Available in 🇪🇸 ES · 🇬🇧 EN · 🇫🇷 FR · 🇨🇳 中文
+Verified — real phone number via SMS OTP (one verified phone number can support a protest only once) Geographically validated — SIM prefix + IP + optional GPS Publicly auditable — aggregated results and integrity hashes are publicly available.
+Available in 🇪🇸 ES · 🇬🇧 EN · 🇫🇷 FR · 🇨🇳 中文
 ---
 Key Features
 Feature	Description
+🔒 HMAC-SHA256 pseudonymous identifier
+Phone numbers are used only for verification and are not stored after transformation into an irreversible identifier.
-🔒 SHA-256 local hashing	Phone number hashed on-device.
-Identity never stored or transmitted 📍 GPS verification	Optional location boost raises reliability to 95% 👥 Dynamic census	Wave-based trust system with peer vouching for local events 📧 Institutional email	Any institutional domain for university/workplace events 🌍 Geographic scopes	National (SIM+IP verified) · Local · Global 📊 Public report	Live data, PDF export, embeddable widget for media 🔌 Public API	Free, no auth required.
-For researchers and journalists 💰 Citizen funding	Per-event balance funded by citizen donations 📁 Archive	Permanent record of all closed events
-🔔 Push notifications	1h-before-close alert.
-Auto-deleted after event ends ⛓️ Blockchain	Immutable counts — in development
+📍 GPS verification	Optional location boost can raise reliability up to 95% 👥 Dynamic census	Wave-based trust system with peer vouching for local events 📧 Institutional email	Any institutional domain for university/workplace events 🌍 Geographic scopes	National (SIM+IP verified) · Local · Global 📊 Public report	Live data, PDF export, embeddable widget for media 🔌 Public API	Free, no auth required.
+For researchers and journalists 💰 Citizen funding	Per-event balance funded by citizen donations 📁 Permanent public record of closed events and reports 🔔 Push notifications	1h-before-close alert.
+Auto-deleted after event ends ⛓️ Public integrity ledger — planned
-🧅 Tor routing	For high-risk regimes — in development
 ---
 Tech Stack
 Layer	Technology